 The eviction hearing will be held 5-10 days after the date the summons was issued by the court.

-Tenants may file a formal, written answer with the court if they wish, but it is not required in order for tenants to attend the eviction hearing.
+Tenants may file a formal, written answer with the court if they wish, but it is not required for tenants to attend the eviction hearing.

 If the tenant fails to appear for the hearing, the judicial officer may issue a default judgment in favor of the landlord, meaning the tenant will have to move out.